shajiakhan/lab-docs/labs/openstack/internetworking-basics-host-routing.md

 ## Cleanup cloud resources after you're done

 It's always a good idea to delete/remove any **unwanted** cloud resources; as long as you're sure you don't need them.
-When deleting resources you have to follow a certain order (typically the reverse of how you created them...).
-For example, in the setup above, we'd have to shutdown and delete the instances first, then delete the interfaces on the router(s), then delete the router(s).
-Deleting a router with existing interfaces will not work.... and so on.
-Do the following in order listed.

-1. Shutdown and delete your instances
-2. Delete the interfaces on the router(s)
-3. Delete the router(s)
-4. Delete the network(s) you created (you may have to ensure you delete all ports on this network first if you get error message when trying to delete the network)
+See [some guidelines how to clean up / delete cloud resources in OpenStack Dashboard here](../tasks/openstack/clean-up-resources.md) if needed.